riebeekn/experiments-in-meteor-blog/_drafts/meteor-client-integration-testing-with-velocity-and-jasmine-part-2.md

 ###Writing our tests and implementing step 11

-OK, so we've got a whole bunch of work in front of us to get this all implemented, let's get started!
+OK, so we've got a good chunk of work in front of us to get this all implemented, let's get started!

 ####new-task-spec.js
-Let's get some of our simpler changes out of the way first.
-With `new-task` all we need to do is check that by default new tasks are public.
+We'll start with some of the simpler changes and get those out of the way first.
+One change we'll want to make is to `new-task` to check that by default new tasks are public.

 ######Tests